 I spoke to Jon Dean, Edie Cheezburger and Cayenne Rouge about it all.

-VICE: Oh man, I expected full-on drag queens, you're wearing trousers and shirts.
+VICE: Oh man, I expected full-on drag queens, you're wearing pants and shirts.

-Edie Cheezburger: It's too early for that, it's 7AM over here.
-Bear in mind that it takes a couple of hours to get dressed; the make-up, putting on the wigs and the body…
+Edie Cheezburger: It's too early for that.
+It's 7AM over here.
+Bear in mind that it takes a couple of hours to get dressed.

 Cayenne Rouge: I think it takes me about an hour to paint now, but maybe that's because I shaved my eyebrows so it's quicker.

 Thanks for the tip.
-How do you guys explain the flourishing drag scene in Atlanta – would you say it's more tolerant than other places in the US?
+How do you guys explain the flourishing drag scene in Atlanta?
+Would you say its more tolerant than other American cities?